bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/03-style-and-css-loaders.md

 `css-loader` also lets `url('image.png')` be required.
 This lets webpack handle images and other files to include them in the build and transform them like any other module built with webpack.

 ---
-# How the Styles Loader Works
+# How the Style Loader Works

 * `style-loader` injects CSS directly into the DOM
 * No need for `<style>` tags in the HTML